 OPENING STATEMENT OF HON.
-DAVE DURENBERGER, A U.S. SENATOR FROM MINNESOTA reform and things like that, perhaps.
+DAVE DURENBERGER, A U.S. SENATOR FROM MINNESOTA

 Senator DURENBERGER.
 Mr. Chairman, I would like to say a word or two, because I have known Kevin at least since 1984 when he went to work for Carolyne Davis.
 And while many of the people on this committee have probably met him before in an informal context or another, I have worked with him, I have traveled with him, I have had sort of the unique opportunity to see him at work.